Hannah Michell is the new Picador Professor!

-The summer semester 2025 is held by Phillip B. Williams.
-Get to know him better and check out the courses and events.
+The winter semester 2025/26 is held by Hannah Michell.
+Get to know her better and check out the courses and events.

-The summer semester 2025 is held by Phillip B. Williams.
-Get to know him better and check out the courses and events.
+The winter semester 2025/26 is held by Hannah Michell.
+Get to know her better and check out the courses and events.

 My time in Leipzig was so enriching and fascinating.
 The city is warm and welcoming and bursting with life.
 I loved working with the students at the university, and meeting the many remarkable scholars in the American Studies department.